-- Load files – A load file is used to import data into a database.
+- Load files – A load file is used to import structured data into a database.
 It can carry extracted, searchable text, metadata about the documents, and information about the relationships between documents.

 - Hard copies – A hard copy is a paper document that must be scanned before it can be ingested.